mohammedrahman1991/gitJenkinsIntegration/Selenium Interview Qs.md

 58. How To Scroll Web Page Down Or UP Using Selenium WebDriver?
 JavaScript scrollBy() method scrolls the document by the specified number of pixels.

+59. How To Perform Right Click Action (Context Click) In Selenium WebDriver?
+We use Actions class in Selenium WebDriver to do Right-Click (Context Click) action.

+60. How To Perform Double Click Action In Selenium WebDriver?
+We use Actions class to do Double click action in selenium.
+61. How To Perform Drag And Drop Action in Selenium WebDriver?
+In some applications, we may face a situation to automate drag and drop an item from one location to another location.
+We could not achieve these using basic elements.
+Selenium has provided an "Actions" class to handle this kind of scenarios.
+We overcome this kind of scenarios such as drag and drop using Actions Class.
+To achieve this, we use Actions class in Selenium WebDriver.
+62. How To Highlight Element Using Selenium WebDriver?
+By using JavascriptExecutor interface, we could highlight the specified element
+63. What is Continuous Integration?
+Continuous Integration is abbreviated as CI.
+Continuous Integration is a development practice which aims to make sure the correctness of a software.
+After each commit, a suite of tests run automatically and test the software to ensure whether the software is running without any breaks.
+If any test fails, we will get immediate feedback say "build is broken".
+In simple words, continuous integration is a process of verifying the correctness of a software.
+Some of the continuous integration tools are Jenkins, TeamCity, Bamboo, Travis, Circle Ci, Bitbucket.
+64. How to achieve Database testing in Selenium?
+As we all know Selenium WebDriver is a tool to automate User Interface.
+We could only interact with Browser using Selenium WebDriver.
+Sometimes, we may face a situation to get the data from the Database or to modify (update/delete) the data from the Database.
+If we plan to automate anything outside the vicinity of a browser, then we need to use other tools to achieve our task.
+To achieve the Database connection and work on it, we need to use JDBC API Driver.
+The Java Database Connectivity (JDBC) API provides universal data access from the Java programming language.
+Using the JDBC API, you can access virtually any data source, from relational databases to spreadsheets and flat files.
+It lets the user connect and interact with the Database and fetch the data based on the queries we use in the automation script.
+JDBC is a SQL level API that allows us to execute SQL statements.
+It creates a connectivity between Java Programming Language and the database.
+Using JDBC Driver we could do the following
+i.
+Establish a Database connection ii.
+Send SQL Queries to the Database iii.
+Process the results

+65. How to delete Browser Cookies with Selenium Web Driver? driver.Manage().Cookies.DeleteAllCookies();
+Does selenium has execution engine?
+Selenium does not execute the script of its own.
+It depends on third party tool, like junit, Testng, java main method.
+We avoid java main method because it does not have a report generator facilities.
+Does Selenium has excel reading method?
+No, Selenium uses Apache poi or jxl to read the data from excel and it uses properties file to read the data.

+@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
+66. What is TestNg?
+It is TestnextGeneration.It is a testing framework simply design to simplify the board range of testing need.
+It is a unit level and integration level framework.It is designed only for java.
+It is available in the form of jar file.
+Advantages of TestNg
+1- Parallel execution of test methods
+2-Dependency of one test method over other method 3-Assign Priority over the test method
+4-Grouping of test method in to test groups 5-Parameterization of the test cases using @Parameter annotation 6-Datadriven method using @DataProvider
+7-Different Assertion that helps checking the actual result with expected result 8-Detail (HTML) reports.
+Generates report in a readable format .
+Webdriver has no native mechanism for generating reports.
+9- TestNg listner class - to generate custom logs and reports Data Provider provide multiple data to the test. using data provider annotation.
+@DataProvider(name="SearchProvider")
+public Object[][] getDataFromDataprovider(){
+return new Object[][]
+{
+{ "Guru99", "India" },
+{ "Krishna", "UK" },
+{ "Bhupesh", "USA" }
+};
+67. What is PageObject model?
+In the Page Object Model Design Pattern, each web page is represented as a class.
+All the objects related to a particular page of a web application are stored in a class.
+Apache Poi
+Apache POI is a popular API that allows programmers to create, modify, and display MS Office files using Java programs.Read the data from Xml file and write the data to xml file
+What is Page Factory?
+Page Factory is a way to initialize the web elements you want to interact with within the page object when you create an instance of it.

+@@@@@@@@@@@@@@@@@@@@@@@@@@@@@